tintin10q/computational-linguistics-summary/Languages/Alphabet.md

 - {if, else, raise, for, while, return, try} $\cup$ ASCII set

 ## Examples
-Given that the alphabet is almost always finite we can consider sequences of elements from the alphabet.
+Given that the alphabet is almost always finite, we can consider sequences of elements from the alphabet.

-For instance if the alphabets is {a, b, c} you can have sequences like this:
+For instance, if the alphabets is {a, b, c} you can have sequences like this:
 - a
 - b
 - c